 Exactly when then hen happens is always dictated by the main event, the wedding itself.
 But think about the activity and the season in which the hen will take place.
 It might be the warmer part of the country, but Bristol still gets pretty chilly in the colder months, so an outdoor activity might not be the best choice during Winter or Spring.

-Bristol Accommodation, where to stay in and around Bristol
+Where to stay in and around Bristol on your Hen Weekend

 Bristol Harbour hotel and spa